Views 509

 Conclusion

-With just a little more work to do, I knew the final reveal would be worth every moment I spent crafting this beautiful piece.
+With a tiny bit more work to do, I just knew that the final reveal would make each second spent sewing this beauty totally worth it!